Yalta, Donetsk Oblast

-Yalta (Ялта) is an urban-type settlement in Mariupol Raion of Donetsk Oblast, Ukraine.
+Yalta (Ялта) is an rural settlement in Mariupol Raion, Donetsk Oblast, eastern Ukraine.
 It was founded by Ukrainian Greeks, whose settlement in Southern Ukraine was sanctioned by Empress Catherine the Great, and is named after Yalta in Crimea.
 Population:

-During the 2022 Russian Invasion of Ukraine as part of the Russo-Ukrainian War, Yalta was invaded and occupied by Russian forces.
+During the Russian invasion of Ukraine in 2022, as part of the Russo-Ukrainian War, Yalta was invaded and occupied by Russian forces.